Infinity Online: Mission

 In mission mode, players cooperate with each other to complete a certain goal that varies between missions.
 Ranks that decide the rewards are given to the players based on performance.
 More difficult missions require that the player who wishes to host them purchases temporary mission licenses.
 Some missions have an admission fee that is determined by the difficulty selected for the mission.

 Characters

 At the beginning of the game, players can choose from four different characters, each of which use different weapons and attacks.
 Three different variations exist for each of these characters: normal, swimsuit, and uniform.

-Base characters

-Base characters are the normal variations of the nine characters in Infinity, four of which you start out with.

-Starting characters

-These characters are available at the start for anyone.